FrankPfattheicher/stonehenge/README.md

 Planned Improvements
 --------------------
 * single responsible refactoring to isolate ServiceStack
+* Replace ServiceStack due to V4.0 is no more open source
+* Use self hostet webkit
 * Replace long running polls by modern communication as soon as ServiceStack (and IE) supports it